mtheoryx/roberttables-livestream/stream-intentions.md

 Each day for 3 to 4 hours is doable
 Not the normal schedule, let's experiment

 - [x] iCS subription (and sync)
 - [x] security, specifically around MFA, and how api keys are handled
 - [x] Investigate the "get stuff" api
 - [x] [Configure localhost with SSL](https://dev.to/kauresss/2-minute-self-signed-ssl-certificate-for-localhost-5817)
 - [x] How fast can I pump "stuff" into a "base" (50 records per second)

-Looks like there is no native graphql endpoint, so we can make our own with blackjack and hookers:
+Looks like there is no native graphql endpoint, so we can make our own:

 https://dev.to/adrienshen/creating-a-data-pipeline-from-airtable-to-backend-31m0